-An avid auto and travel enthusiast determined to give a voice to the women’s market, Courtney Caldwell was fueled by passion to make a difference.
+An avid travel and auto enthusiast determined to give a voice to the women’s market, Courtney Caldwell was fueled by passion to make a difference.
 She created the first national magazine to specialize in auto and safety-related topics for women.
 Launched in 1989 in print, ROAD & TRAVEL Magazine (RTM) transitioned into a digital magazine in 2000 with Caldwell as the driving force.

 Caldwell’s love for cars emerged during the muscle car era.
 “I was just a kid when the Mustang and GTO came out.
 The roar of the engine and cool styling was mesmerizing.
 So, I badgered a local mechanic for weeks to teach me to drive his ‘64, 4-speed GTO.
 I think he finally gave in just to get rid of me.
 He had white knuckles and I became hooked!” says Caldwell.